EngSeif/DEPI-AMIT/Assignment - Python Basics/Q5/README.md

 ## 💡 Example Output

 ```
-Enter Number : 2
-Number is Prime

-Enter Number : 4
-Number is NOT Prime
+> Enter Your Sentence : Emma is Smart Emma is Worderful
+> Case Sensitive or Not (y/n):y
+{'Emma': 2, 'is': 2, 'Smart': 1, 'Worderful': 1}
 ```
 ## Useful Resources